Everything you need to know about copper-infused face masks, all in one comprehensive article. Let's dive in!

 There are two types of masks in widespread use today by the public—fabric face masks and medical masks—which both provide some degree of protection.
 Updated guidelines on the use of these kinds of masks published by the World Health Organization provide an excellent resource to learn more about these in greater detail.

 Fabric face masks (made from woven and/or non-woven materials) are typically used to filter out particulate matter like dust.
 For healthy persons, they are not used as preventative measures since they only provide (very) limited protection against harmful pathogens.
-In times like this worldwide COVID-19 pandemic, fabric face masks can be provided to infected or potentially infected persons, helping control and prevent further spread of infectious pathogens by blocking their transmission via moisture droplets to healthy people.
+Fabric face masks can be provided to infected or potentially infected persons, helping control and prevent further spread of infectious pathogens by blocking their transmission via moisture droplets to healthy people.
 The benefit of reusability makes it an attractive option, as fabric masks can be washed and cleaned frequently to prevent further contamination of other objects.

 Fabric face masks are an acceptable option whenever available especially if social distancing cannot be observed.
 Remember: they are used mainly to protect others more than you, but they are better than no protection at all.